AlxHnr/CRegion/README.md

 everything when the program terminates.
 Changing this behaviour would require invasive modifications to the library _and_ to code using this library.
 This would break the way CRegion is intended to be used.

-Memory allocated from the mempool and growable arrays have additional data prepended to them.
-Accidental writes to this data will not be detected by sanitizers.
-ASAN provides a poisoning API to solve this issue, but this would require cluttering the library with poison/unpoison calls.